fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m2-exercise-update-class-properties-methods.md

     The `BankCustomerExtensions` class contains two extension methods for the `BankCustomer` class:

     - `IsValidCustomerId`: This method checks if the customer ID is valid by verifying that the length of the customer ID is 10.
-    - `GreetCustomer`: This method greets the customer by returning a string that says "Hello" followed by the customer's first and last names.
+    - `GreetCustomer`: This method greets the customer by returning a string that says "Hello" followed by the customer's full name.
+The extension method uses the `ReturnFullName` method of the `BankCustomer` class to get the full name.

 1. To create extension methods for the `BankAccount` class, add the following code: